raspberrypilearning/from-me-to-you/en/step_2.md

 **Digital making** is learning about digital technology by making things.
 It starts with an idea of something to make and/or an issue to address.

-The **idea** for this project is to send a message to someone particular to let them know you are thinking of them.
+The **idea** for this project is to send a message to someone in particular to let them know that you are thinking of them.
 The message will be accessed via a webpage link.
-Because the message is made in Scratch with graphics, interaction, sound and available to access online, you can think of this message as a **digital card**.
+Because the message is made in Scratch with graphics, interaction, and sound, and is available to access online, you can think of this message as a **digital card**.

 The digital making process looks like this: